 - Be able to communicate your analyses clearly, correctly and coherently in text and in speech.

-The two data analysis projects will be on parts of the same data set, extracted as random samples keyed to your birthdate.
-(CUNY ID number?)
-The final examination will be a written exam, paired with a computer lab practical exam.
+The two data analysis projects will be on parts of the same data set, extracted as random samples keyed to your CUNY ID number.
+The final examination will be a written exam.

 Report grading rubric